lewoudar/starlette_demo/README.md

-This project aims to learn [starlette](https://www.starlette.io/) framework by reproducing the [tutorial](https://www.django-rest-framework.org/tutorial/1-serialization/) of Django Rest Framework which is an api where you can show some python sample code.
+This project aims to learn [starlette](https://www.starlette.io/) framework by reproducing the [tutorial](https://www.django-rest-framework.org/tutorial/1-serialization/) of Django Rest Framework which is an api where you can show some python code snippets.

 ## Installation
 - Make sure you have python3.8 or upper installed.